 By the end of the decade, they were a stadium group in the United States, while chief songwriter Martin Gore still managed to get some of the most introspective and troubling lyrics onto America’s airwaves and in front of the kids.

-This was never more obvious than on the single Personal Jesus, which was released on 29 August 1989 and later appeared on the album Violator in March 1990.
+This was never more obvious than on the single Personal Jesus, which was released on 29 August 1989 and later appeared on the album Violator on 19 March 1990.
 With a stomping drumbeat and the unusual - for Depeche Mode - sound of a twanging guitar, the song extolled the virtues of “Your own personal Jesus - someone to hear your prayers, someone who cares.”